samaabosair/ProjectDOSP1/docs/design.md

 ### 4.3 Making a Purchase
 - When the user initiates a purchase via the `POST /purchase/:id` endpoint in the Frontend Service, the following occurs:
+    1. Load Balancing: The Frontend Service selects one of the available Order Service instances (http://order:5001 or http://order-replica:5001) using a round-robin approach to distribute the load.
-    1. The Frontend Service sends a request to the `POST /purchase/:id` endpoint in the Order Service.
+    2. Sending the Purchase Request: The Frontend sends a POST request to the selected Order Service’s /purchase/:id endpoint.
+    3. Order Service Logic:
-    2. The Order Service checks if the book is in stock by calling the `GET /info/:id` endpoint in the Catalog Service.
-    3. If the book is in stock, the Order Service decrements the stock by calling the `POST /decrement/:id` endpoint in the Catalog Service.
-    4. The Order Service then records the purchase in the `orders.json` file and returns a success message, including the order details (ID, title, and time of purchase).
+         o	The Order Service checks the book’s availability by calling the GET /info/:id endpoint on one of the Catalog Services (either catalog or catalog-replica). o	If the book is in stock, it decrements the stock using POST /decrement/:id. o	The Order Service records the order in the orders.json file and returns a success response, including order details (ID, title, and timestamp).
+    4. Final Response to User:
+         o	If the purchase succeeds, a response is returned with a success message and order details. o	If the purchase fails, a proper error message is returned along with an appropriate status code.

+ ##	Performance Logging:
+      1. The entire purchase operation latency is calculated and logged.
+      2. The log also records which Order Service instance handled the request.

 ## 5. Docker Configuration